brigaldies/machine-learning-by-example/README.md

 The example in the `multiple-variable-polynomial-regression` Jupyter notebook provides a polynomial regression with multiple input
 (aka, dependent, predictor, or feature) variables.

+# Neural Network

+## Vectors and Dot-Products

+The example in the `vectors-and-weights` Jupyter notebook provides examples of vectors, and the vectors "dot product" operation.

+## Simple Neural Network

+The example in the `my-first-neural-network` Jupyter notebook provides an example of a simple neural network with a gradient descent calculation to update the weights and decrease the loss function.